iqyx/plumcore/doc/ep/73c-login-manager.rst

 of the least surprise*, ``loginmgr`` *must not* react to cat-typing when not logged in.
 It *should* greet the user appropriately, wait for the user to calm down (eg. wait until the typing stops) and display the prompt afterwards.
 Optionally, it *can* detect noise on the receive line when the reception of characters wouldn't stop and display an appropriate warning to the user.
+The behaviour should be bound to a configurable timer to greet the user if they try to access the console again.

 Wakelock